docker/docs/datacenter/ucp/2.2/guides/user/services/use-domain-names-to-access-services.md

 ## From the CLI

-To deploy the Wordpress service from the CLI, you need to add labels to the service that are specific to the HTTP routing mesh.
+To deploy the WordPress service from the CLI, you need to add labels to the service that are specific to the HTTP routing mesh.

 Once you get your [UCP client bundle](../access-ucp/cli-based-access.md), you